Roanoke Island: Intermediate years

 After the failure of the English Roanoke Colony, Native peoples inhabited the island for seventy more years.
 Archaeology from the Tilliet site indicates that the Roanoke population persisted until 1650.
 Written accounts indicate visible remnants of the final native presence which survived long after the end of the island's native population.
 A large mound 200 feet tall and 600 feet wide was recorded to exist in Wanchese in the early 1900s; now little evidence remains.

-The 1650 extinction date corresponds with the final war between the Powhatan Tribe and the Virginia Colony that took place in 1646.
+The 1650 extinction date corresponds with the final war between the Powhatan Confederacy and the Virginia Colony that took place in 1646.
 Settlers from Virginia drove the Secotan Tribe out of Outer Banks region.

 Survivors of the conflict fled southwards, forming the Machapunga tribe.
-The Machapunga fought alongside the Tuscarora Indians in the Tuscarora War (1711-1715).
+The Machapunga fought alongside the Tuscarora Indians in the Tuscarora War (1711–1715).
 After their defeat in the conflict, most Machapunga settled and adapted to English lifestyles around Hyde County, North Carolina, other Machapunga fled northwards to join the Iroquois Confederation.
 The North Carolina descendants continued to carry some native customs until 1900 and now live in the Inner Banks of North Carolina.

 Some in the former Croatoan Tribe went to Hatteras Island prior to 1650, maintained good relations with the English and were granted a reservation in 1759.
 Descendants of the Croatoan-Hatteras tribes later merged with English communities.
 The 2000 federal census found that 83 descendants from the Roanoke and Hatteras Tribe lived in Dare County.
 Others lived in the states of New York, Maryland, and Virginia.

 Wood Engraving of early settlers arriving in coastal North Carolina from 1713.

 With Roanoke Island open for settlement, English Virginians moved from Tidewater Virginia to Northeast North Carolina's Albremarle Region.
 In 1665, The Carolina Charter established the colony of Carolina under a rule of landowners called the Lord Proprietors.
 Carolina under its original name Carolana included the territory of modern North and South Carolina.
 Early organized English towns in North Carolina include Elizabeth City and Edenton.
 Pioneers crossed southwards across the Albremarle Sound to settle in Roanoke Island.
 They came primarily to establish fishing communities but also practiced forms of subsistence agriculture on the Northern parts of Roanoke Island.
 Most of the Pioneers had originally immigrated to the American Colonies from Southern English parishes such as Kent, Middlesex and the West Country.
 Upon the creation of the Royal British Province of North Carolina in 1729, Roanoke Island became part of Currituck County.
 During the rule of the Lord Proprietors, Roanoke Island had been a part of the earlier Currituck Parish.
 It was during this time that historical families arrived including the Basnights, Daniels, Ehteridge, Owens, Tillets and others.